Renée Guion

 Renée Marie Guion (born October 2, 1999) is an American professional soccer player who plays as a defender.
-She played college soccer for the Clemson Tigers before spending her professional career with Lithuanian club FC Gintra, Danish club Fortuna Hjørring, and USL Super League club Carolina Ascent FC.
+She played college soccer for the Clemson Tigers before starting her professional career with Lithuanian club FC Gintra, Danish club Fortuna Hjørring, and USL Super League club Carolina Ascent FC.

 Early life

 Born in Houston, Texas, Guion grew up alongside three sisters and two brothers in Simpsonville, South Carolina.
 All five of her siblings participated in soccer, an activity Guion would first dabble in at the age of five.
 She went on to attend and play four years of varsity soccer at Mauldin High School, where she was a one-time all-state and three-time all-region honoree.
 In her last three years at Mauldin, Guion captained the program.
 She also played soccer for ECNL team CESA outside of school.

 College career

 In her first season of college soccer with the Clemson Tigers, Guion was named the team's Newcomer of the Year after being the only member of Clemson's 2018 freshman group who played all 21 matches of the season.
 Guion would go on to appear in every single one of the Tigers' matches over the next three years, accumulating a sum of 101.
 On September 30, 2018, she recorded her first college goal contribution, assisting Mackenzie Smith in a 2–1 loss to Boston College.
 Guion's assist was far from her last in a Clemson jersey, as she soon demonstrated a knack for setting up her teammates.
 As a sophomore, she registered 12 assists, which ranked 10th in the nation.
 Four of her 12 assists came in an August 2019 match against Coastal Carolina.

 Ahead of her junior season, Guion was named as one of three Clemson team captains.
 She went on to lead the Tigers to win 7 straight matches at Riggs Field and secure the program's first-ever perfect home record in history.
 As a senior, Guion tallied 13 assists, topping her previous record of 12 in 2019 and tying Clemson's program record.
 She rounded out her four years at Clemson with recognition on the All-ACC third team, her first (and only) career conference award.